-Ada.21.1 Applicability to language
+Ada.22.1 Applicability to language

 Ada is a language that permits local scope, and names within nested scopes can hide identical names declared in an outer scope.
-As such it is susceptible to the vulnerability of 6.YOW.
+As such it is susceptible to the vulnerability of YOW.
 For subprograms and other overloaded entities the problem is reduced by the fact that hiding also takes the signatures of the entities into account.
 Entities with different signatures, therefore, do not hide each other.

-The failure associated with common substrings of identifiers cannot happen in Ada because all characters in a name are significant (see section Ada.3.NAI).

 Name collisions with keywords cannot happen in Ada because keywords are reserved.
 Library names Ada, System, Interfaces, and Standard can be hidden by the creation of subpackages.
 For all except package Standard, the expanded name Standard.Ada, Standard.System and Standard.Interfaces provide the necessary qualification to disambiguate the names.
+[This belongs in BJL except for the key word issue.]

-Ada.21.2 Guidance to language users
+Ada.22.2 Guidance to language users